jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 # References

+<a id="1">[1]</a>  Muñoz Lasso, DC.
+(2017).
+Fisiopatología de la ataxia de Friedreich: Transporte y degeneración axonal.
+Universitat Politècnica de València. ( https://doi.org/10.4995/Thesis/10251/92842)

-<a id="1">[1]</a>  MacLeod, N. (1999).
+<a id="2">[2]</a>  MacLeod, N. (1999).
 Generalizing and extending the eigenshape method of shape space visualization and analysis.
 Paleobiology, 107-138.

-<a id="2">[2]</a>  Goodhill, G. J., Faville, R. A., Sutherland, D. J., Bicknell, B. A., Thompson, A. W., Pujic, Z., ... & Scott, E. K. (2015).
+<a id="3">[3]</a>  Goodhill, G. J., Faville, R. A., Sutherland, D. J., Bicknell, B. A., Thompson, A. W., Pujic, Z., ... & Scott, E. K. (2015).
 The dynamics of growth cone morphology.
 BMC biology, 13(1), 10.

 ## License